 Beef farmers and retailers needed to get customers back to the meat counter, but in the meantime, the consumer had been buying chicken and fish and the clear, standard terminology they used made it easier to know how to cook and serve them.
 Chicken and fish were much more convenient for everyday meals.
 And they were being touted as healthy alternatives.

 Something had to be done about the confusion at the meat counters and butcher shops.
 Canada was first off the with the renaming.
 The point of the renaming is to describe where on the animal the cut comes from and to let consumers know how to cook their purchase.
 The packaging also carries suggested cooking directions.
 Beef purchases have gone up by 15% in stores that have switched to the new names over stores that haven’t.
-Consumers have even started buying cuts that they had never used before.
+Consumers have even started buying cheap in price but quality cuts of meat that they had never used before.
 Sales of pot roasts went up by 150% once people knew how to cook them.

 Grass-fed versus corn-fed Beef